 The Burke Library at Union Theological Seminary preserves and provides access to rare books, manuscripts, and archives.
-These special collections cannot be checked out, but students, staff, and visiting researchers can see them by appointment as soon as 24 hours in advance in the Special Collections Reading Room (on level L3 in the Burke Library) during open hours.
+These special collections cannot be checked out, but students, staff, and visiting researchers can see them by appointment in the Special Collections Reading Room (on level L3 in the Burke Library) during open hours.
 Special Collections research is FREE and easy to do!
+Visit our Special Collections page to get started.

 How to see Archives, Rare Books & Manuscripts at the Burke Library: